-Healing at heart of intense therapy massageBy: Laura Newell, Features Editor
+Healing at heart of intense therapy massageBy: Laura Newell, Of the Telegraph

 For more than 20 years, Lisa Slininger has worked to transform the healing process for reoccurring injuries through her specialty work in medical and therapeutic massage.